jeff6times7/fogbugz/README.md

 Even though you can get kanban column details, there is no provision for downloading planner details.
 I have logged fogbugz case 60026168 to request changes to the API.

-I have not seen any problems downloading 100 cases at a time but I have seen a HTTPD 500 error when I accidentally tried download thousands of cases with one HTTP request.
+I have not seen any problems downloading 100 cases at a time but I have seen a HTTPD 500 error when I accidentally tried downloading thousands of cases with one HTTP request.

 There are a number of denormalizations in the data returned by various HTTP requests.
 When you read populate.py, you'll see places where a call is made to reinsertTable().
 This is attempt to insert rows into a referenced table with values that will be inserted into the referencing table (i.e., the following insertTable).
 Doing it this way allows populate.py to enable foreign key constraints.